Frequently asked questions about health insurance

 In the past, New Mexico has struggled with public health and a high uninsured population.
-But under the Affordable Care Act, the state has implemented Medicaid expansion and a federally supported state-based marketplace and seems to be moving in a better direction.
+But under the Affordable Care Act, the state has implemented Medicaid expansion and a fully state-run exchange, and seems to be moving in a better direction.

 According to U.S. Census data, the uninsured rate in New Mexico was 18.6% in 2013, but was reduced by more than half – to 9.2% – by 2016.
 But it had increased to 9.5% by 2018, and to 10% by 2019, in keeping with the nationwide trend of a growing uninsured rate under the Trump administration.

-As of 2019, there were more than 258,000 New Mexico residents enrolled in expanded Medicaid, all of whom were eligible for this coverage as a result of the ACA.
+As of late 2021, there were nearly 300,000 New Mexico residents enrolled in expanded Medicaid, all of whom were eligible for this coverage as a result of the ACA.

-And as of early 2021, there were nearly 43,000 New Mexico residents with private health plans selected through the exchange, all of whom had coverage for the ACA’s essential health benefits.
-Nearly three-quarters were receiving premium subsidies that make their monthly premium costs more affordable — and that was before the American Rescue Plan made premium subsidies larger and more widely available for 2021.
+And as of early 2022, there were more than 45,000 New Mexico residents with private health plans selected through the exchange, all of whom had coverage for the ACA’s essential health benefits.
+The majority of these enrollees were receiving premium subsidies that make their monthly premium costs more affordable (thanks in part to the American Rescue Plan’s subsidy enhancements, which are in effect throughout 2022).

-New Mexico opted to create a state-run exchange from the start, but has always relied on the federal government’s HealthCare.gov enrollment platform and call center (this is called a state-run exchange on the federal platform, or SBE-FP).
-But as of the fall of 2021, New Mexico plans to transition away from HealthCare.gov and run its own enrollment platform and call center.
+New Mexico opted to create a state-run exchange from the start, but from 2014 through 2021, the state relied on the federal government’s HealthCare.gov enrollment platform and call center (this is called a state-run exchange on the federal platform, or SBE-FP).

 On January 9, 2013, Governor Susana Martinez announced that New Mexico would participate in Medicaid expansion, describing expansion as “what is best for New Mexicans.”
 At the time, Martinez was only the second Republican governor to accept Medicaid expansion.